| |

 What To Do:

-1. Give your brows a quick groom – Using the spoolie on your brush, comb through your brows to get rid of any potential tangles, and to shape them into place.
+1. Give your brows a quick groom.
+Using the spoolie on your brush, comb through your brows to remove any tangles and shape them into place.

 Boy Brows